 Ensure you check the ISAPI logs once IIS has restarted.
 The logs are saved to the file location specified in the log_file property in isapi_redirect.properties.
-You should also check IIS logs and the Event Viewer for other events.
+You should also check IIS logs and the Event Viewer for other events of type Warning or Error.

-12.6.
+14.6.
 CONFIGURE A LOAD-BALANCING CLUSTER WITH ISAPI

-Task: Configure ISAPI to serve a Load Balancing Cluster
+Task: Configure ISAPI to serve a Load-Balancing Cluster